-Surface treatment before welding is an effective method to control metallurgical pores in laser welding of aluminum alloy.
-Generally, surface treatment methods include physical mechanical cleaning and chemical cleaning.
+Surface treatment prior to welding is an effective way to control metallurgical pores in laser welding of aluminum alloys.
+This treatment typically involves either physical mechanical cleaning or chemical cleaning.

 Porosity of weld after different surface treatment methods

-After the surface treatment, the test plate shall be welded within 24 hours.
-When the test plate stays for a long time after treatment, the assembly shall be wiped with absolute alcohol before welding.
+It is important to note that the test plate should be welded within 24 hours after surface treatment.
+If the test plate has been sitting for an extended period after treatment, it should be wiped with absolute alcohol before welding.

 2. Controlling welding porosity by welding process parameters

-The formation of weld porosity is not only related to the surface treatment quality of the weldment, but also related to the welding process parameters.
+The formation of weld porosity is not only dependent on the quality of surface treatment, but also on the welding process parameters.

-The influence of welding parameters on weld porosity is mainly reflected in weld penetration, that is, the influence of weld back width ratio on weld porosity.
+The impact of welding parameters on weld porosity is mainly seen in the depth of penetration, specifically the influence of the weld back width ratio on porosity formation.

 Effect of weld penetration on weld porosity

-The results show that when the back width ratio r > 0.6, the concentration distribution of chain pores in the weld can be effectively improved; when the back width ratio r > 0.8, the existence of large pores in the weld can be effectively improved, and the residual pores in the weld can be largely eliminated.
+The results indicate that when the back width ratio (r) is greater than 0.6, the concentration of chain pores in the weld can be effectively improved.
+And when the back width ratio is greater than 0.8, the occurrence of large pores in the weld can be effectively reduced and residual pores in the weld can be largely eliminated.

 3. Controlling welding porosity by choosing proper shielding gas and flow rate

-The selection of shielding gas directly affects the quality, efficiency and cost of welding.
+The choice of shielding gas has a direct impact on the quality, efficiency, and cost of welding.

-In the process of laser welding, the correct blowing of shielding gas can effectively reduce the weld porosity.
+In laser welding, the proper flow of shielding gas can effectively reduce weld porosity.

 Effect of different shielding gas types on weld porosity

-As shown in the figure above, Ar (argon) and He (helium) are used to protect the weld surface
+As shown in the figure, argon (Ar) and helium (He) are used as shielding gases to protect the weld surface during laser welding.

-The results show that the porosity of the weld with Ar as shielding gas is less than that with He as shielding gas.
+The difference in ionization degree between Ar and He to the laser affects the formation of the weld.
+The results show that the porosity in the weld with Ar as a shielding gas is lower than that in the weld with He as a shielding gas.